Ray16/site-specific-chemical-similarity/README.md

 - matplotlib
 - pymatgen

-The <em>data.csv</em> file is needed, which contains two columns:
+<em>data.csv</em> is the only file needed and should be placed in the same directory as the script.
+It should contain the following two columns:
-1. `formula`, chemical formulae of compounds
+1. `formula` - chemical formulae of compounds
-2. `property`, the materials property of interest
+2. `property` - materials property of interest

 ## Usage

 ```
 python calculate_chemical_similarity.py --data data.csv --site_names A_B_X
 ```

-The example code above takes in <em>data.csv</em> as input and outputs the chemical similarity heatmaps for each unique site.

-The two arguments are needed to be specified:

 1. `--data`, name of <em>.csv</em> file